c4tk/c4tk/src/content/events/kansas city/2015G/faq.md

   answer:
     Yes.
 We realize that 47 hours is a long time, and that some people might have other commitments, or might prefer to work remotely, or need to go home/hotel to rest and shower.
 Yet, you need to be present for the initial few hours during the startup demos, and at some point you need be at the venue and do some work onsite.
 You will also need to be present for the final few hours for the presentations and judging.
 - question:
-    Can I sleep at the venue?
-  answer:
-    Yes the venue will be open for the duration of the event, please bring a sleeping bag, a pillow, or whatever you might need, and find a place at the venue to take a good nap.
-- question:
     Are there showers at the venue?
   answer:
     No